benhoyt/benhoyt.github.com/writings/indecisive-ai-agent.md

 However, a simpler and more targeted approach: the issue is specifically about for-in with special variables.
 But really the same problem would occur with any assignment like NR = "x" — it would lose the string.
 Let me think about the best fix.

-The cleanest fix is to store these special variables as value types ... **Option B**
+The cleanest fix is to store these special variables as value types ... but that's a large refactor. **Option B**

-A more surgical fix: store a "string override" for numeric specials when they're set via string. **Option C**
+A more surgical fix: store a "string override" for numeric specials when they're set via string.
+But that's hacky. **Option C**

 Actually, let me think about this differently. ...